GaloisInc/mir-json/libs/Patches.md

   that we don't support.
 It makes one big allocation and uses the first N bytes as flags and the remaining M bytes as key-value pairs.

+* Remove calls to `three_way_compare` intrinsic (last applied: June 10, 2026)

+  The `PartialOrd` and `Ord` impls for integers are implemented with the `three_way_compare` intrinsic, which compiles down to `BinOp::Cmp`.
+This operation is not supported in crucible-mir, so this patch replaces the intrinsic calls with some ordinary two-way comparisons.

 # Notes

 This section contains more detailed notes about why certain patches are written